Utah > Mexican Hat

 After passing the eroded mesas of Monument Valley, highway US 163 crosses 20 miles of rather flat landscape past scattered Navajo houses to Mexican Hat, a small settlement named after a curious formation nearby consisting of a large flat rock 60 feet in diameter perched precariously on a much smaller base at the top of a small hill.
 The village itself is small, home to fewer than 100 people and offering few facilities, but the surrounding scenery is exceptional and not often visited, featuring 1,200 foot sandstone cliffs at the edge of Cedar Mesa, deep, layered canyons of the San Juan River, vast sandy desert plains, and a wide valley studded with isolated red rock buttes and mesas.

-The three main sites of interest near Mexican Hat are the overlook at Muley Point, the entrenched river meanders at Goosenecks State Park and the red sandstone formations of Valley of the Gods.
+The three main sites of interest near Mexican Hat are the overlook at Muley Point

 The Hat Rock after which the town was named can be reached by a short track leading from US 163 to the San Juan River, and with moderate effort it is possible to climb to the top, to a summit that affords good views of the surrounding red and grey rocks, many of which have been twisted into strange convoluted forms.
 Near the end of the track there is an excellent (free) place for camping, with views of the Hat and the river.
 The greenery along the water's edge contrasts vividly with the swirling reds and grays of the canyon walls.
 There are many other good free camping places nearby - at Goosenecks Overlook, along the road through Valley of the Gods, or at Muley Point - unlike south of the river, as here begins the vast Navajo Reservation, where camping is in general only permitted in official sites.

 Mexican Hat is part of the Grand Circle